 The assessment should take into account all the potential impacts of the proposed activity, be it a major financial decision, or a seemingly simple policy change.
 Considering and completing this EqHIA will ensure that all Council plans, strategies, policies, procedures, services or other activity comply with relevant statutory obligations and responsibilities.
-In particular it helps the Council to meet its legal obligation under the Equality Duty and its public health duties under the Health and Social Care Act 2012.
+In particular it helps the Council to meet its legal obligation under the Equality Act 2010 and the Public Sector Equality Duty and its public health duties under the Health and Social Care Act 2012.